-- All patients (and necessary support persons) must wear face masks and follow social distancing guidelines of at least 6 feet from others in common areas.
+- All patients (and necessary support persons) must wear face masks and follow social distancing guidelines of at least six feet from others in common areas.

 Patients and Visitors:

-Your health and well-being is our priority.
-All infection control policies and procedures have been and will continue to be active throughout the lifespan of the Coronavirus and influenza season.
+Your health and well-being are our priority.
+All infection-control policies and procedures have been and will continue to be active throughout the lifespan of the coronavirus and influenza season.

 What we are doing: